Kozlov (Havlíčkův Brod District)

 Kozlov is a municipality and village in Havlíčkův Brod District in the Vysočina Region of the Czech Republic.
 It has about 200 inhabitants.

 Kozlov lies approximately 25 km north-west of Havlíčkův Brod, 44 km north-west of Jihlava, and 74 km south-east of Prague.

-Administrative parts
+Administrative division

-Villages of Leština, Olešná, Sychrov and Vrbka are administrative parts of Kozlov.
+Kozlov consists of five municipal parts (in brackets population according to the 2021 census):